cs1302uga/cs1302-tutorials/packages2.md

    that's where you should tell `javac` to look.
 Try to compile it again, but this time, be sure to include the `-cp bin` option in addition to `-d bin` option.
 The program should now run as expected.

+1. Run the code to make sure it works.
+Since we're running the `HelloWorld` class (it has the `main` method), the command to run will not change from part 1 of this tutorial.
+Remember, the basic idea is to use the `java` command along with the FQN of the class you want to run.
+You will also need `-cp` to tell Java where to find the class to run.

 ## Further Important Notes

 ### Setting the Class Path